AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 >[!CONTEXTUALHELP]
 >id="acw_audiences_list"
 >title="Audiences"
->abstract="From this screen, you can create and combine audiences into a visual canvas.
-Add various workflow activities such as **Split** or **Exclude** to generate new and refined audiences."
+>abstract="From this screen, you can access the list of all audiences that can be targeted in your deliveries.
+Click **Create** to create new audiences into a visual canvas using various workflow activities such as **Split** or **Exclude**."

 >[!CONTEXTUALHELP]
 >id="acw_audiences_create_settings"